-France has advertised to all whom it may concern that she-that is the EMPEROR-does not intend to enter into partnership with Neapolitan revolutionists, but that he is contemplating the establishment of his family among the orderly dynasties whose rule it is not to interfere with each other.
+France has advertised to all whom it may concern that she-that is the EMPEROR-does not intend to enter into partnership with Neapolitan revolutionists, but that he is contemplating the establishment of his family among the orderly rison can hold out until the winter; or, should dynasties whose rule it is not to interfere wheach other.
 A formal statement in the Moniteur announced that the Government does not sanction the circulation of "a certain letter"-meaning the letter of Prince LUCIEN MUBAT; for that the EMPEROR'S conduct has always been "loyal" towards the governments of foreign states.
-France indeed has had some quarrels to pick with Naples, but they are such as monarch may pick with monarch, regulated by the rules of public law, heralds, courts-martial, and diplomacy, and not at all by such law as public opinion or the

-King Bomba may be the most oppressive tyrant in the world; he may shake upon his throne from the indignation of his people; he may be suborning the lazzaroni of the Bay of Naples-playing at once the tyrant and demagogue; but all this is nothing to NAPOLEON, whose business it has not been in Italy, any more than in France, to identify himself with any popular or republican institutions.
+France indeed has had some quarrels to pick with Naples, but they are such as monarch may pick with monarch, regulated by the rules of public law, heralds, courts-martial, and diplomacy, and not at all by such law as public opinion or the judgment of common people.
+King BOMBA may be the most oppressive tyrant in the world; he may shake upon his throne from the indignation of his people; he may be suborning the lazzaroni of the Bay of Naples-playing at once the tyrant and demagogue; but all this is nothing to NAPOLEON, whose business it has not been in Italy, any more than in France, to identify himself with any popular or republican institutions.
 On the contrary, if Naples will apologise and not meddle with his gunpowder or sulphur, or official representatives, NAPOLEON will not meddle with FERDINAND; will not patronize MURAT, who is rather a soft sort of patriot after all; and with the patriot he certainly will not enter into partnership at Naples any more than at Rome.
-Such seems to be the effect of the formal advertisement in the
+Such seems to be the effect of the formal advertisement in the Moniteur.
+The same authentic gazette also notifies to the world that the Empress EUGENIE expects, five